Transversal Activities

 - Good practices

-Registrations and timetables via Aula Moodle (not available yet).
+Registrations and timetables via Aula Moodle.

 Data Management Plan for PhD Students